Parisson/Telemeta/README.rst

 Here are the main features of Telemeta:

  * Secure archiving, editing and publishing of audio files over internet.
-    * User friendly and full HTML web frontend including workflows and high level search methods
+ * Pure HTML web user interface including dynamical forms and smart workflows
-    * Smart dynamical and skinnable audio player (thanks to Timeside and SoundManager2)
+ * Smart dynamical and skinnable audio player (thanks to  TimeSide and  SoundManager2)
-    * "On the fly" analyzing, transcoding and metadata embedding based on an easy plugin architecture
+ * "On the fly" audio analyzing, transcoding and metadata embedding based on an easy plugin architecture
+ * Social cumulative indexing with semantic ontologies and timecoded markers
  * Multi-format support : FLAC, OGG, MP3, WAV and more
+ * User management with individual desk, lists, profiles and rights
+ * Playlist management for all users with CSV data export
-    * GEO Navigator for audio geolocalization
+ * Geo-Navigator for audio geolocalization
+ * High level search engine
  * DublinCore compatibility
  * OAI-PMH data provider
+ * RSS feed generators
  * XML serialized backup
-    * Strong SQL backend
+ * Strong SQL or Oracle backend
+ * Multi-language support (now english and french)

 This web audio CMS is exclusively based on open source modules and can be run on any Unix or Linux system.
 It is mostly written in Python and JavaScript.